Church Alcove Gate and Railings

 Under construction in 1865 and dedicated in 1875, St. Dominic Church was designed by P.C Keely, architect of nearly 600 Roman Catholic churches and buildings, including every 19th C. Catholic cathedral in New England.

-A new alcove gate and chapel railings were designed in Gothic Revival style by McCrery Architects and forged by master blacksmith Lee Badger
+A new alcove gate and several chapel railings were designed in Gothic Revival style by McCrery Architects and forged by master blacksmith Lee Badger

 beginning in 2016.